Hardware supply and inference economics: why chips shape AI products

 Practical decision check

-What was checked: Public cloud GPU pricing pages, hardware vendor pricing disclosures, industry analyst reports on GPU supply, training cluster cost estimates from published papers and provider disclosures.
+- Sources consulted: Public cloud GPU pricing pages, hardware vendor pricing disclosures, industry analyst reports on GPU supply (SemiAnalysis, IEA), training cluster cost estimates from published papers and provider disclosures

-Assumptions and limits: Hardware pricing is volatile and varies by region, volume discount, and supply conditions.
+- Assumptions: Hardware pricing is volatile and varies by region, volume discount, and supply conditions.
 Cloud GPU availability depends on region and provider.
-This guide focuses on mid-2026 conditions and will need updating as supply dynamics change.
+GPU pricing figures (H100 at $25K–$40K) reflect mid-2026 market conditions and may not reflect enterprise volume discounts.
+Cloud GPU rental rates of $2–4/hour are spot-market estimates.

 Source list